MallikaKapoor041130241/choose-your-adventure/basement-door.md

 Your curiosity gets the better of you.
 You twist the rusted doorknob, and the door creaks open to reveal steep stairs leading into darkness.

-A faint red glow comes from below.
-You hear a voice whisper, almost a growl:
+A dim red light pulses from beneath, casting eerie shadows.
+A voice slithers from the depths, low and menacing:
-"Come closer..."
+"Step closer..."

 What will you do?
 1. [Descend into the basement](basement.md)